Kyle Butler

-Kyle Brandon Butler (born 16 January 1998 in Jamaica) is a Jamaican footballer.
+Kyle Brandon Butler (born 16 January 1998) is a Jamaican footballer who plays as a midfielder for Vere United F.C. in the Jamaica Premiere League.

 Career

-As a youth player, Butler traveled with his brother, Jamaican international Leon Bailey, and father, Craig, to Europe, where they played for the youth teams of Austrian club USK Anif as well K.R.C.
+As a youth player, Butler traveled with his stepbrother, Jamaican international Leon Bailey, and father, Craig, to Europe, where they played for the youth teams of Austrian club USK Anif as well K.R.C.
 Genk in Belgium.
 After that, he signed for K.R.C.
 Genk but failed to make an appearance despite consistently scoring for the reserves.

 In 2017, he signed for Maltese club St. Andrews.

 In 2018, Butler signed for LASK in Austria, before being sent on loan to Juniors OÖ in the Austrian second division.

-In 2020, after failing to make an appearance for Austrian second division side SC Austria Lustenau, he formed Dynasty Records.
+In 2020, after failing to make an appearance for Austrian second division side SC Austria Lustenau, he stepped away from football to form Dynasty Records.

+In September 2024, Kyle Butler returned to playing football in domestic JPL in Jamaica with Vere United F.C.